MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/report-builder-functions-countdistinct-function.md

 ---
-title: "CountDistinct function in a paginated report | Microsoft Docs"
+title: "CountDistinct function in a Power BI paginated report | Microsoft Docs"
-description: Get a count of all distinct non-null values that are specified by an expression in a paginated report in the context of a given scope. ms.date: 04/26/2023 ms.service: powerbi ms.subservice: report-builder
+description: Get a count of all distinct non-null values that are specified by an expression in a Power BI paginated report in the context of a given scope. ms.date: 04/26/2023 ms.service: powerbi ms.subservice: report-builder